Completing your application — Form IMM5707 (Family Information)

 The Government of Canada has two approved ways to sign your application.

-Skip printing, signing and uploading—you just type in your name and answer a security question to submit your application.
-This is your electronic signature and it applies to the entire application, including this form.
+Skip printing, signing and scanning—you just complete and upload the form and when you come to submit your application, you will be asked to type in your name and answer a security question.
+This is your electronic signature and it applies to all forms attached to the entire application.

 Option 2